mreider/trains/README.md

-## Train Ticket Booking Demo
+## Train Ticket "Fan out / Fan in" demo

-This demo application is built using a microservice architecture and demonstrates an event-driven system using RabbitMQ and Redis on Kubernetes.

-### Services

 - **TrainService**: Publishes train schedule updates (including train ID, departure/arrival times, and route) to the `ScheduleQueue` and saves the last published schedule to Redis.
 - **TicketService**: Sends ticket booking messages (ticket ID, train ID, passenger ID, seat number, departure time) to the `TicketQueue` and saves the last ticket message to Redis.